Cyberbullying and Bullying

 What should I do if I’m being cyberbullied?

 Instead of responding to the cyberbullying, save the messages or inappropriate pictures or videos.
-You can also take a screen shot while the bullying is going on, because the bully may be able to delete the offending message or picture at any point.
+You can also take a screenshot while the bullying is going on, because the bully may be able to delete the offending message or picture at any point.
 Tell an adult what happened or seek support from a close, trusted friend.
-In extreme cases, it may be necessary for you to report a bullying/cyberbullying situation to school officials and/or the police.
+In extreme cases, or in cases where you believe you are being discriminated against, it may be necessary for you to report a bullying/cyberbullying situation to school officials and/or the police.

 If this happens, you should be ready to answer the following questions:

-If you or someone you know is being bulled, speak up!
+If you or someone you know is being bullied, speak up!
 Below are some resources with tips on how to handle bullying and cyberbullying: